Spectrum disorder

-A spectrum disorder is a mental disorder that includes a range of linked conditions, sometimes also extending to include singular symptoms and traits.
+A spectrum disorder is a disorder that includes a range of linked conditions, sometimes also extending to include singular symptoms and traits.
 The different elements of a spectrum either have a similar appearance or are thought to be caused by the same underlying mechanism.
 In either case, a spectrum approach is taken because there appears to be "not a unitary disorder but rather a syndrome composed of subgroups".
 The spectrum may represent a range of severity, comprising relatively "severe" mental disorders through to relatively "mild and nonclinical deficits".
+The term "spectrum disorder" is heavily used in psychiatry and psychology, but has also seen adoption in other areas of medicine, for example hypermobility spectrum disorder and neuromyelitis optica spectrum disorder.

 In some cases, a spectrum approach joins conditions that were previously considered separately.
-A notable example of this trend is the autism spectrum, where conditions on this spectrum may now all be referred to as autism spectrum disorders.
+A notable example of this trend is the autism spectrum, where conditions on this spectrum may now all be referred to as autism spectrum disorders, and in the DSM-5 were unified into a single autism spectrum disorder (ASD).
 A spectrum approach may also expand the type or the severity of issues which are included, which may lessen the gap with other diagnoses or with what is considered "normal".
 Proponents of this approach argue that it is in line with evidence of gradations in the type or severity of symptoms in the general population.